What is a budget?

 5. Create your budget planner

 Now that you have an accurate idea of your monthly spending, it should be easier to create your own budget planner.
 You can use our easy budget planner template below to help you get started, and you can see how it’s done in the example we’ve provided.
 Simply input your average income, monthly outgoings and living expenses.
-Once that’s done, you could even work out an achievable monthly savings target and open a savings account, knowing that you can save a certain amount of money each month.
+Once that’s done, you could even work out an achievable monthly savings target and open a savings account, knowing that you can comfortably save a certain amount of money each month.
 It’s important to have a clear overview of your current finances before you start thinking about adjusting your spending.

 6. Monitor and adjust your spending

 Sticking to your new budget plan can be the hardest part of budgeting.
-It’s a good idea to revisit your budget planner each month so you stay on top of your finances and can easily identify if or where you’re overspending or saving.
+It’s a good idea to revisit your budget planner regularly so you stay on top of your finances and can easily identify if or where you’re overspending or saving.
 It’s important to keep track of your budget planner because you’ll notice any overspend more quickly and can make adjustments where you need to.

-Use our easy budget planner to organise your finances, get on top of your monthly expenditure, and work out where you’ll be able to make savings.
+Use our free budget planner to organise your finances, get on top of your monthly expenditure, and work out where you’ll be able to make savings.
 You can see how it’s done with the example we’ve provided, and all you need to do is copy or print the blank budget planner, input your figures, and use the calculation at the end to get a complete picture of your finances.

 Example budget planner